0ad-matters/0ad-maps/README.md

 # 0ad-maps

-These maps are derived from existing skirmish maps or randomly generated maps from the [0 A.D. project](https://play0ad.com/).
+These maps are derived from existing skirmish maps from the [0 A.D. project](https://play0ad.com/).
 For additional information regarding licensing, see the [0 A.D.
 Project Overview](https://play0ad.com/game-info/project-overview/).

 This repository is not endorsed or maintained by anyone from the